nickfargo/prochan/test/src/demos.test.coffee.md

         assert.equal ball, yield receive table  # take ball off the table

-      it "can do race-free `done` detection", async -> sanity = 12
+      it "detects `done` without racing or sentinels", async -> sanity = 10

-        p = proc -> yield send i for i in [1..10]; 'foo'
+        producer = proc ->

-        assert.equal 'foo', yield receive proc ->
+          yield send i for i in [1..10]
-          loop
+          'foo'
-            if final value = yield receive p return value
+        consumers = for i in [1..3] then proc ->
-            else if --sanity < 0
+          until final value = yield receive producer if sanity-- is 0 then throw new Error "Insanity" value
-              throw new Error "Insanity"
+        for c in consumers then assert.equal 'foo', yield receive c